chengyawlow/chengyawlow.github.io/_pages/about.md

 # News
 + Dec.
 20 ~ 22, 2023: Attending the KSC 2023 (the undergraduate intern, Kaleb) for an oral presentation.
-  - Relaxing Gender Constraint in
+  - Relaxing Gender Constraint for Identity-Consistent Face Synthesis
 + Nov.
-29, 2023: Visiting the University of Cambridge for a project discussion (forest biometrics).
+29, 2023: Visiting the University of Cambridge for a project discussion.
+  - Bridging the Gap: Advancement in Biometrics for Forest Management
 + Nov.
-20 ~ 24, 2023: Attending the BMVC 2023 for an oral presentation (SlackedFace).
+20 ~ 24, 2023: Attending the BMVC 2023 for an oral presentation.
+  - SlackedFace: Learning a Slacked Margin for Low-Resolution Face Recognition
 + Nov.
 03, 2023: Delivering a talk in the KAIST Urban X Seminar Series
   - Cultivating Greener Cities: Unveiling the Power of Forest Biometrics in Urbanization.
 + June 18 ~ 22, 2023: Attending the CVPR 2023 for a poster presentation.
-  - Recognizability Embedding Enhancement for Very Low-Resolution Face Recognition and Quality Estimation).
+  - Recognizability Embedding Enhancement for Very Low-Resolution Face Recognition and Quality Estimation.

 # Contact
 chengyawlow@{gmail.com; ibs.re.kr}